axonivy-market/msgraph-connector/msgraph-connector-product/setup.md

 1. Navigate to `Certificate & secrets` in the Azure App menu.
   1. Create a new secret by pressing `New client secret`.
 And select any validity period.
   ![new-secret](doc/img/azure_createSecret.png)
-  1. copy the value of the generated secret into your variable called `secretKey` within the `microsoft-connector` section.
+  1. copy the value of the generated secret into your variable called `secretKey` within the `microsoftConnector` section.
   ![copy-secret](doc/img/azure_copySecret.png)

 1. Navigate to `API Permissions` in the Azure App menu.